Accessing the Virtual Open Day

 What’s it like to be a Student at the University of Liverpool?

 In our Student Experience section, you’ll find Booths representing Study Abroad, Open Languages, Accommodation, Libraries, Museums and Galleries and Sport Liverpool.
-There are also opportunities to find out more about our fantastic facilities on campus, our exciting and vibrant city, and what the Liverpool Guild of Students have on offer with their events and societies.
+There are also opportunities to find out more about our fantastic facilities on campus, our exciting and vibrant city, and what the Liverpool Guild of Students (Students' Union) have on offer with their events and societies.

 Prepare a few questions for the live chat sessions to help you work out if it is the right course and university for you.
 Think about the following: